Nischhelm/SRPMultiplier/README.md

 - Fix Lycanite Spawner jsons not picking up srp mobs without reload
 - Made Lures have phase dependent multipliers for their point reduction value
 - Each player can have their own phases, making late joins in multiplayer less bad
+- Added phase limit from which on Adapted mobs despawning gives a penalty

 Idea is that LC is overrun by parasites via the End.
 Now they spill over to the other dimensions.
 If you try to enter LC, theres gonna be parasitic biomes almost immediately and you bring home even worse nightmares.

-Built upon FermiumTemplateMod by FonnyMunkey, needs FermiumBooter https://github.com/fonnymunkey/FermiumTemplateMod/
+Built upon FermiumTemplateMod by fonnymunkey, needs FermiumBooter https://github.com/fonnymunkey/FermiumTemplateMod/